I-4-8-5.Final Decisions After Court Remand

 A. Authority to Issue Final Decisions After Court Remand

-If the AC does not review the decision on its own motion, it becomes the final decision of the Commissioner after the end of the 60-day period;
+If the AC does not assume jurisdiction of the case on its own authority, and the claimant does not file exceptions to the ALJ's or AC's decision, the ALJ's decision becomes the final decision of the Commissioner after the end of the 60-day period.

 B. Schaefer v.
 Shalala, 509 U.S. 292 (1993)

 In Schaefer v.
-Shalala, 509 U.S. 292 (1993), the Supreme Court explained that a district court may remand a case to the Commissioner of Social Security only as provided in sentence four or sentence six of section 205(g) of the Social Security Act, 42 USC 405(g).
+Shalala, 509 U.S. 292 (1993), the Supreme Court explained that a district court may remand a case to the Commissioner of Social Security only as provided in sentence four or sentence six of section 205(g) of the Social Security Act.
 For detailed information about sentence four and sentence six court remands, see HALLEX I-4-6-1.